apple/swift-nio-imap/README.md

 To use the framework `import NIOIMAP`.

 So that code complete doesn't get polluted by the (literally) hundreds of types, we use namespacing quite intensively.
-Everything you need will be namespaced under `NIOIMAP`, e.g. `NIOIMAP.ClientCommand` and `NIOIMAP.ServerResponse`.
+Everything you need will be namespaced under `NIOIMAP`, e.g. `ClientCommand` and `ServerResponse`.

 ### Commands